 Antarctica — home to ice, penguins, and ... what else ?
-It's hard to picture a creature that could not only live but actually thrive in such a harsh and inhospitable environment.
-Yet many animals besides the famous black and white bird can be found in the seas and on the icy grounds of Antarctica.
+It's hard to picture a creature that could not only live but also thrive in such a harsh and inhospitable environment.
+Yet, many animals besides the famous black and white bird can be found in the seas and on the icy grounds of Antarctica.
 Fish, seals, and krill are just a few that have made Antarctica their home, enduring winds up to 320 km/h (199 mph) and surviving the continent that contains the largest desert in the world.

 - The Naked-Head Toothfish is around 100 cm (39.5 inches) in length.
 It has a depth range of approximately 550 m (1,800 feet).
 They predominately reside in the Ross and Antarctic Polar Front South seas.

 - The Rakery Beaconlamp is small, only 16 cm (6.3 inches) in length on average, though they have an enormous depth range: 60–1,000 m (197–3,281 feet).
 They are found in the South Atlantic as well as the Falkland area.

 - Warming's Lantern Fish swim in depths up to 1,500 meters (4,921 feet).
 These fish love zooplankton, though many have herbivore tendencies.
 While found in South Africa's southern waters and the Indian Ocean, older fish will migrate to other places.